 In addition to last week’s requirement for face coverings indoors, the amended order:

 Requires that everyone, regardless of vaccination status, wear face coverings outdoors in crowded settings.

 Prohibits indoor and outdoor gatherings or events where 2,500 or more people will be in attendance, until further notice.

 Requires that events with 500 attendees or more develop and implement a plan to verify vaccination status, or proof of a negative test preferably within the 24 hours of the event but no longer than 72 hours prior to the event.

 Effective August 20, 2021, Nevada County Public Health Officer Dr. Scott Kellermann issued a mask mandate requiring all individuals, regardless of vaccination status, to wear face coverings when indoors in public settings and businesses.The order also strongly recommends that everyone, regardless of vaccination status, wear face coverings outdoors in crowded settings.

 Request no-cost PPE for small businesses from the Nevada County Office of Emergency Services.
 There is a limited supply available at the California Welcome Center/Truckee Train Depot.
 Email email@example.com or stop by.

-California is moving Beyond the Blueprint to safely and fully reopen the economy.
-As of June 15, 2021, Governor Newsom terminated the executive orders that put into place the Stay Home Order and the Blueprint for a Safer Economy.
+California moved Beyond the Blueprint to safely and fully reopen the economy on June 15, 2021, Governor Newsom terminated the executive orders that put into place the Stay Home Order and the Blueprint for a Safer Economy.
 He also phased out the vast majority of executive actions put in place since March 2020 as part of the pandemic response, leaving a subset of provisions that facilitate the ongoing recovery.

 The new Public Health Order effective June 15 supersedes all prior health orders.
 The order has limited restrictions, only related to masking and mega-events, as well as settings serving children and youth pending an expected update to the K-12 schools guidance by the Centers for Disease Control and Prevention.